Jest code coverage report explained

 Jest code coverage report in your terminal

-When looking at the summary table, it can be very hard to determine where you are missing coverage!
+When looking at the summary table, it can be very hard to determine where you are missing coverage.
+You can also generate a code coverage report using HTML.

-This command will generate an HTML report in the folder you specified with --coverageDirectory.
+This command will generate a report in the folder you specified with --coverageDirectory.
+(In the above example, it would create a folder called coverage).
 If you open up the index.html file in your browser, you will see lines highlighted in red.
 These are the lines that are not currently covered by your unit tests.

 Jest code coverage report viewed in a web browser